How to watch Lollapalooza 2018

-Red Bull TV has four channels covering the festival, one of which will stream in VR180 -- so breakout that Lenovo Mirage Solo Daydream headset or really any VR headset for that matter.
-Artists who will be streamed in VR180 include The Weeknd, Odesza, Khalid and Walk The Moon.
+Red Bull TV has four channels covering the festival, one of which will stream in VR180 -- so breakout that Lenovo Mirage Solo Daydream headset, or really any VR headset for that matter.
+Acts who will be streamed in VR180 include The Weeknd, Odesza, Khalid and Walk The Moon.

-Lollapalooza has over 50 acts performing Thursday - Sunday August 2 - 5.
+Lollapalooza has over 50 acts performing Thursday-Sunday, Aug.
+2-5.
 Red Bull TV's broadcast will start at 7 p.m.
-ET Thursday, August 2.
+ET Thursday.

 Discuss: How to watch Lollapalooza 2018